 Becoming sober from drugs and alcohol involves much more than simply detoxing and stopping use.
 Some would say, that is the easy part.
 The most important part of the recovery journey is to receive therapy for the mental, emotional, and behavioral aspects of it.
 Mental health conditions can influence the use of substances, so receiving both substance abuse and mental health treatment at the same time is crucial for long-term sobriety.
-Keep reading for more on substance abuse and mental health treatment, as well as when to get help.
+Keep reading for more on substance abuse, mental health treatment, and alcohol treatment centers as well as when to get help.

 Substance Abuse and Mental Health Treatment: Underlying Causes

 According to reports published in the Journal of the American Medical Association, roughly 50 percent of individuals with severe mental disorders are affected by substance abuse.
 In addition, 37 percent of alcohol abusers and 53 percent of drug abusers also have at least one serious mental illness, and, of all people diagnosed as mentally ill, 29 percent abuse alcohol or drugs.